lfgcampos/axon-server-cli/README.md

 This has to provided with the `-t` option.
 When you run a command on the Axon Server node itself, you don't have to provide a token.

-For Axon Server Standard Edition the token is specified in the `axonserver.properties` file
+For Axon Server Standard Edition, the token is specified in the `axonserver.properties` file
 \(property name = `axoniq.axonserver.token`\).
 The token needs to be supplied using the `-t` option in any of the commands.

 ## Config